ashgarc20/Ashley-Garcia/README.md

 California State University Monterey Bay pursuing Computer Science degree by May 2021.

 Hartnell Community College pursuing Associates Degree by May 2020.
 # Professional Experience
 Tutor 5 hours a week at Hartnell College for 20 students in Intro to Computer programming.

-Volunteer to tutor 5 students for 3 hours each week throughout past summer and fall semesters in the intermediate math, trigonometry, and pre-calculus classes.
+Volunteered to tutor 5 students for 3 hours each week throughout past summer and fall semesters in the intermediate math, trigonometry, and pre-calculus classes.
 # Leadership Experience
+Latinas Engineering Leadership Program Fellow Aug.
+2019- Dec.
+2019 Selected as one of ten fellows to participate in a professional development program designed to prepare students for technical interviews to help them land their first summer internship and develop their leadership skills.

 Harntell Physics, Mesa, and Math club member.
 January - May 2019.
 Assisted 3 STEM events where I helped raise money, and demonstrate 3 math and physics experiments to 50+ children and adults.
 # Contact Me